The Garden Grazer

 Jump to Recipe

-• Ramen noodles: Or your own favorite pasta such as spaghetti, rice noodles, soba noodles, etc. Be sure to use gluten-free noodles if needed.
-I really like "Lotus Foods" millet & brown rice ramen noodles which are organic and gluten-free.
+• Ramen noodles: Or use another type of noodles such as spaghetti noodles, rice noodles, soba noodles, udon noodles, etc. Be sure to use gluten-free if needed.
+I use "Lotus Foods" millet & brown rice ramen noodles which are organic and gluten-free.
 Three ramen cakes is roughly 8 ounces which is what you need for this recipe.

 • Natural peanut butter: Either creamy or crunchy works with this recipe.
-Most often I use smooth/creamy, but crunchy will give the sauce more texture if that's what you prefer.
+Most often I use smooth & creamy peanut butter, but crunchy will give the sauce more texture if that's what you prefer.

 • Tamari: Or you can use soy sauce or coconut aminos.
 Be sure to use low sodium if desired.